The anti-concentration phenomenon with respect to random permutations: Abstract

-From the continuous perspective, we study the small-ball event \(|S_{\pi}-L|\le \delta.\) We establish sharp bounds in various settings, including results exhibiting sub-gaussian decay in $L$, thereby settling a question of S{\"o}ze~\cite{Soze2}.
+On the continuous side, we study the small-ball event $|S_{\pi}-L|\le \delta$.
+Our results exhibit sub-gaussian decay in $L$, answering an open question of S{\"o}ze~\cite{Soze2}.
 With additional effort, we are also able to treat the joint distribution of these events.
-Moreover, we provide a characterization of the vectors $\BMw$ and $\BMv$ for which these small-ball probabilities are large.
-As an application, we prove that the number of extremal points of random permutation polynomials is bounded by $O(\log n)$, extending results of S{\"o}ze~\cite{Soze1, Soze2} on the number of real roots.
+We also extend the inverse theorem obtained in the discrete case to the continuous case.